Dorakhris/Splunk-Log-Analysis/README.md

 source="OpenSSH.csv" index="openssh" "Failed password" "invalid user"
 ```

-*A placeholder for what the final SOC dashboard would look like:*

----

 ## Conclusion
 My investigation proved that the Linux server was the target of a sustained brute-force campaign from the IP address `183.62.140.253`.
 The attacker systematically attempted to enumerate valid user accounts before focusing their efforts on compromising the high-privilege 'root' account.